Brenthubbard/pizza-parlor/README.md

  ## Known Bugs

-* Application was not designed for edge cases.
+* This Application was designed for learning purposes.
+*  BUGS functionality is non-working
 * Will update later.